drfperez/openair/README.md

 # openair

-contains R and HTML codes to analyse pollution
+It contains Python based in pandas library, R codes based in openair library and HTML Javascript codes to analyse pollution

+Python codes are in Google Colab using Pandas library to tidy data

 HTML code include heatmaps